aliM0hamed/aliM0hamed/README.md

 <h3>🚀 About Me</h3>
 <h4> I am aLi Muhammad a software engineer.
-I am a front-end developer with 3 years of experience in this field.
-I'm passionate about front-end development roles and coding in general, and always strive to stay on top of the latest trends and technologies in my field
+I am a front-end developer  I'm passionate about front-end development roles and coding in general, and always strive to stay on top of the latest trends and technologies in my field
 . . . </h4>